hasura/graphql-engine/docs/graphql/manual/deployment/index.rst

 Deployment guides
 -----------------

-Deploy the Hasura GraphQL engine and connect it to a Postgres database:
+This section contains guides to deploy the Hasura GraphQL engine and connect it to a Postgres database.

+If you're looking for quick deployment options, check out the following guides:

 - :ref:`One-click deployment guides <one_click_deployment_guides>`

+The following is a list of all deployment guides:

-- :ref:`Production deployment guides <production_deployment_guides>`
+- :ref:`Deployment guides <all_deployment_guides>`

 .. admonition:: Custom Docker images or binaries

-  If you need a custom Docker image or binary for GraphQL engine, please see :ref:`this page <custom_docker_image>`
+  If you need a custom Docker image or binary for GraphQL engine, please see :ref:`this page <custom_docker_image>`.

 Configuration